samuel20miglia/zend_Firebase/README.md

 /* --- CREATE NEW OBJECT AND PASS CREDENTIAL --- */
 $firebase = new Firebase($auth);

+$options = []; // container options as type array

+$callback = 'callbackFunction'; // name of callback function as type string

+function callbackFunction(...$params){
+    // all code needed
+}

-/* --- SET PATH, NAME OF FOLDER WHERE STORE LOGS, MILLISECONDS OF DELAY BETWEEN NEW REQUEST, CALLBACK FUNCTION AND ARRAY OPTIONS --- */
+/* --- SET PATH,
+	   NAME OF FOLDER WHERE STORE LOGS,
+	   MILLISECONDS OF DELAY BETWEEN NEW REQUEST,
+	   CALLBACK FUNCTION
+	   AND ARRAY OPTIONS --- */
 $firebase->startStream('products', 'logs/',5000, $callback, $options);
 ```